 Ethical Compliance for Human and Animal Research

-IJERD shall accept the sponsoring organization’s policy, ethical approval processes, and informed consent processes provided that they meet institutional and international standards.
+The International Journal of Environmental and Rural Development (IJERD) shall accept the sponsoring organization’s policy, ethical approval processes, and informed consent processes provided that they meet institutional and international standards.
 If IJERD deems that the ethical approval and informed consent processes are deficient, IJERD will notify the corresponding author in a timely manner.
-IJERD and the corresponding and other authors will evaluate the deficiencies on a case-by-case basis including determination of the required documentation which the corresponding and/or other authors must provide to meet IJERD’s Ethical Compliance for Human and Animal Research Policy.
+IJERD and the corresponding author will evaluate the deficiencies on a case-by-case basis including determination of the required documentation which the corresponding author must provide to meet IJERD’s Ethical Compliance for Human Research and Ethical Compliance for Animal Research Policies.

-All IJERD decisions related to Ethical Compliance for Human and Animal Research shall be final and without the possibility of appeal.
+All IJERD decisions related to Ethical Compliance for Human Research and Ethical Compliance for Animal Research shall be final and without the possibility of appeal.

 Ethical Compliance for Human Research